-1.1.1 Naming Domains
+1.2.1 Naming Domains

 A domain is a collection of systems that shares a set of YP maps and shares the same YP master server.
-The domainname command tells a user the name of the system's domain.
+The domainname command tells you the name of the system's domain.
 The getdomainname system call returns the name of the domain to the program that called it.

-Data is stored in the directory /var/yp/domainname.
+Data is stored in the /var/yp/ domainname directory.
 A system can contain data for several different domains.
+Recall that the /etc/yp directory is symbolically linked to /var/yp.

-1.1.2 Storing Data
+1.2.2 Storing Data

 YP maps store data in dbm files.
-For example, the YP map for /etc/hosts in the domain market is stored in these files:
+For example, the YP map for /etc/hosts in the domain market might be stored in these files:

+'''

+/var/yp/market/hosts.byaddr.dir

+/var/yp/market/hosts.byaddr.pag

+/var/yp/market/hosts.byname.dir

-/var/yp/market/hosts.byaddr.dir /var/yp/market/hosts.byaddr.pag /var/yp/market/hosts.byname.dir /var/yp/market/hosts.byname.pag
+/var/yp/market/hosts.byname.pag

+'''

 The makedbm command takes an ASCII file such as /etc/hosts and converts it into dbm files suitable for use by YP.
-However, system administrators should use the Makefile in /var/yp to create YP map files.
-This Makefile in turn calls makedbm.
-See ypmake(8yp) in the ULTRIX Reference Pages for further information on rebuilding YP data bases.
+However, system administrators should use the Makefile script in the /var/yp directory to create YP map files.
+The Makefile script then calls makedbm.
+See ypmake(8yp) in the ULTRIX Reference Pages for further information on rebuilding YP databases.

-1.1.3 Default YP Files
+1.2.3 Default YP Files